usefulalgorithm/usefulalgorithm/README.md

 <summary>Albums I've been listening to recently:</summary>

 - _A Danger to Ourselves_, by Lucrecia Dalt
+- _Pieces of a Man_, by Gil Scott-Heron
+- _ROADRUNNER: NEW LIGHT, NEW MACHINE_, by BROCKHAMPTON
 - _Spaces In Between_, by Michael J. Blood
 - _Mossbane Lantern_, by Sallow Moth
 - _Shifted_, by Conna Haraway